abumq/residue/docs/CONFIGURATION.md

 This is because lossless-compression is done on similar bytes.
 If you wish to know more about compression algorithm see [gzlib algorithm](www.gzip.org/algorithm.txt).

 Default: `true`

-### `allow_plain_log_request`
-[Boolean] Specifies whether to allow clients to send plain log requests or not.

-We recommend that you keep it disabled as it has some security implications, i.e, tokens can be compromised by party in the middle.
-Thus they can send unauthorised log requests.
-If this is enabled, we highly recommend you do allow loggers with forever lifetime and you keep [`token_age`](#token_age) to minimum (and not `0` which is "forever"), e.g, 300 (5 minutes)

-Default: `false`

 ### `allow_bulk_log_request`
 [Boolean] Specifies whether clients can send bulk log requests or not.